kktec/gsheets/README.md

 Versions
 --------

+NOTE: 0.3.3 will support inline validation for each row/value being parsed.
+(2014-10-01 kktec).

 0.3.2a
 * now using Gradle 1.10
 * built on Groovy 1.8 and is therefore usable in any Grails 2 app